-This article will give you an overview of The Canary Islands, but if you want to read the detail on a particular island, click that island on the menu.
+This article will give you an overview of The Canary Islands, but if you want to read the detail on a particular island, click that island on the menu above, or links below.

-The Canaries are an archipelago of 7 main islands, located just 100 KM off the coast of The Sahara Desert in Africa.
-Geographically, we are in Africa, but we are part of Spain, and therefore the European Union, although we are outside the customs zone, which means goods here are duty free.
+The Canaries are an archipelago of 8 islands, located just 100 KM off the coast of The Sahara Desert in Africa.
+Geographically, they are in Africa, but are part of Spain, and therefore the European Union, although outside the customs zone, which means goods in this destination are duty free.

 - The currency is the Euro

 - The language is Spanish, although English is widely spoken